 Esau (Edom) was also a man who produced a nation living near the Jordan Valley.
 As you recall from the biblical story, Jacob manipulated both the birthright and the blessing away from his firstborn brother.
 The result was his fleeing to Haran to escape his brother’s wrath.

-Esau went the other direction to the southern end of modern day Jordan.
+Esau went the other direction to the southern end of modern-day Jordan.
 He was enraged because he was tricked out of his birthright and firstborn status.
 Even though they apparently reconciled after twenty years when Jacob returned with his wives and children, they did not live near each other again.
 Later generations of Edom’s descendants were Israel’s neighbors and in the future, Psalm 83:3-8 predicts Edom, Moab, Ammon and other countries will come against Israel with dire results.
-We do not know who the descendants of these three people groups are today.

 “They lay crafty plans against your people; they consult together against your treasured ones.